COVID-19 UPDATE FOR MAY 2020:

 Fee & Payment

 - The fee for a marriage license is $66.
-You will need the exact amount in cash, money order or cashier’s check.
-You can receive a discount for participating in an approved pre-marital education program.
+You will need the exact amount in cash, money order or cashier’s check, or you can pay by credit card with an additional convenience fee.
+You can receive a discount for participating in an approved premarital education program.

 When & Where

 - You must apply in person at the Chatham County Probate Court.
 It is located at 133 Montgomery St., Room 509, Savannah, GA.
-31401, and is open Monday-Friday from 8AM to 4PM, excluding holidays.
+31401, and is open Monday-Friday from 8AM to 4:30PM, excluding holidays.
+Due to staffing, they may change their hours occasionally so check their website before making plans.

 You can download a PDF of the application and the application supplement, which is used for reporting purposes directly from the Chatham County Probate Court site.
 In addition to your personal information, you’ll also need to provide the following:

-- Last name you will use after marriage (if you are undecided and wish to change your name at a later date, you can use other channels to legally do so)
+- Last name you will use after marriage (if you are undecided or wish to change your name at a later date, you can use other channels to legally do so)

 - Father & mother’s full name, birthplace (city and state), and current address, as well as your mother’s maiden name